 CHICKEN CORDON BLEU SOUP RECIPE

-Chicken Cordon Bleu Soup Recipe made into a Creamy Soup.
-All the flavors you love wrapped in a creamy bowl of comfort.
+Chicken Cordon Bleu Soup Recipe is a version of my all time favorite dish.
+All the flavors you love wrapped in a delicious, creamy bowl of love.

 I think the leftovers of this Chicken Cordon Bleu Soup tasted better than the first day!
 All those meats had time to marry and flavor the sauce even more!
 If you can find a way to have leftovers!